 Oversee management’s administration of the Company’s investments to

 3.7 Annual Evaluation of Committees and Charter.

-Committee, in cooperation with the Corporate Governance Committee.
+with the Corporate Governance Committee.

 Review and Publication of Charter.

-and recommend any proposed changes to the
+and recommend any proposed changes to the Board, as appropriate,

-in cooperation with the Corporate Governance Committee.
+cooperation with the Corporate Governance Committee.